dlbeswick/buzztrax-additive/README.md

 Laster, Julien's functions were replaced by the same Cephes library functions translated to use vector intrinsics.
 These were found to perform just as fast.

 Disabling denormal floats gave a minor performance boost.

+Using v4sf consts instead of float literals in vectorised code made no difference -- the compiler is smart enough to choose the best representation and isn't creating overhead in converting vectors back and forth.